-In numerous situations where someone is applying for a green card, naturalizaiton, or other U.S. immigration benefit, U.S. Citizenship and Immigration Services (USCIS) will require you to submit a fee for "biometrics."
-It will then, usually a few weeks before you attend the interview at which your application is decided upon (if an interview is required), call you in for your biometrics appointment.
+If you are applying for a green card (adjustment of status), naturalization, or some other U.S. immigration benefit, U.S. Citizenship and Immigration Services (USCIS) will require you to submit a fee for "biometrics."
+It will then call you in for a biometrics appointment, usually a few weeks before you attend the interview at which your application is decided upon (if an interview is required).

 Even people who already have a green card, but are applying for a renewal after the card itself expires, must get biometrics done.

-In scientific terms, "biometrics is" means anatomical or physiological data by which a person can be uniquely identified.
+In scientific terms, "biometrics" means anatomical or physiological data by which a person can be uniquely identified.
 At your biometrics appointment, USCIS will most likely collect your fingerprints, take your photo, and have you sign your name for electronic capture.

-If you think you might have a criminal record but are not sure, consult a lawyer.
-Some -- but not all -- crimes make you ineligible for immigration benefits.
-You won't discover until you get to your interview what the FBI report says about you.
-The lawyer can help you request a separate fingerprint report from the FBI and deal with whatever it shows, to help you get your green card, citizenship, or other benefit.
+If you think you might have a criminal record but are not sure, consult an immigration lawyer.
+The lawyer can help you get fingerprints done and analyze the results.
+Some but not all crimes make the person who committed them ineligible for immigration benefits.
+If you don't take care of this ahead of time, you won't discover until you get to your main USCIS interview what the FBI report says about you; and your application could be seriously sidetracked or delayed as a result.